Tourism (General Provisions) (Jersey) Order 1990

 (aa) a first aid kit is readily available on the premises;

-(ab) a responsible person is in attendance when resident guests arrive and depart and is in residence at night, with details of how that person may be contacted at night being clearly posted in the entrance hall of the premises and in every bedroom;
+(ab) the competent person or their delegate must be on the premises at night, with details of how that person may be contacted at night being clearly posted in the entrance hall of the premises and in every bedroom;

 (ac) the staff employed in the premises is sufficient to maintain a satisfactory service in all departments and the members of the staff are suitably trained and skilled in their respective duties;

-(ad) the business is under the management of a fit, proper and competent person.[13]
+(ad) the premises are under the management of a competent person.[15]

 (2) The requirement set out in paragraph (1)(a)(ii) –